The uniform sparse FFT with application to PDEs with random coefficients: Prerequisites

 \item Use the set $\I^{(1,...,d)}$ and the computed Fourier coefficients $\tilde{\hat{p}}_{(1,...,d),\boldk},\, \boldk \in \I^{(1,...,d)}$ as an approximation for the support $\text{supp } \hat{p}$ and the Fourier coefficients $\hat{p}_{\boldk},\, \boldk \in \text{supp } \hat{p}$. \end{enumerate}

-Note, that this method can also be used for the numerical determination of the approximately largest Fourier coefficients of suffciently smooth periodic signals $f$ using suitable thresholding techniques.
+Note that this method can also be used for the numerical determination of the approximately largest Fourier coefficients of suffciently smooth periodic signals $f$ using a suitable thresholding technique, cf. \cite{PoVo14,KaPoVo17,KaKrVo20}.

-The proposed approach includes the construction of suitable sampling sets in step 2b.
-To this end, one assumes that an upper bound $s\ge|\operatorname{supp}\hat{p}|$ is known and one constructs the sampling sets $\mathcal{X}^{(1,\ldots,t)}$ such that the Fourier coefficients $\tilde{\hat{p}}_{(1,...,t),\boldk}$ computed in step 2d are randomly projected ones.
+The proposed approach includes the construction of suitable sampling sets in step~2b.
+To this end, one assumes that an upper bound $s\ge|\operatorname{supp}\hat{p}|$ is known and one constructs the sampling sets $\mathcal{X}^{(1,\ldots,t)}$ such that the Fourier coefficients $\tilde{\hat{p}}_{(1,...,t),\boldk}$ computed in step~2d are randomly projected ones.
 Due to that projection one may observe cancellations with the effect that one misses active frequencies.
-For that reason, one repeats the computation of the projected Fourier coefficients for a number $r$ of random projections.
+For that reason, one repeats the computation of the projected Fourier coefficients for a number $r$ of random projections and then one takes the union.

 Of course, there exist different methods for the computation of the projected Fourier coefficients.
-The algorithm should work with any sampling method, which reliably computes Fourier coefficients on a given frequency set.
-Preferable sampling sets combine the four properties: \begin{itemize} \item relatively low number of sampling nodes, \item stability and thus reliability, \item efficient construction methods, \item fast Fourier transform algorithms. \end{itemize} Popular approaches with such properties are for example based on so-called rank-1 lattices.
-A rank-1 lattice (R1L) is a set
+The algorithm works with any sampling method, which computes Fourier coefficients on a given frequency set.
+Preferable sampling sets combine the four properties: \begin{itemize} \item relatively low number of sampling nodes (sampling complexity), \item stability, \item efficient construction methods for the sampling set, \item fast Fourier transform like algorithms in order to compute the projected Fourier coefficients. \end{itemize} Especially due to the last point, we will call the dimension-incremental method the \textit{sparse Fast Fourier Transform (sFFT)} from now on.
+A quick sketch of the sampling techniques used in \cite{PoVo14,KaPoVo17,KaKrVo20} as well as the sample complexity and computational complexity of the sFFT using these methods are given in Appendix \ref{app:r1l}.

-with a so-called generating vector $\boldz \in \Z^d$ and lattice size $M \in \N$.
-In \cite{PoVo14}, single rank-1 lattices (single R1Ls) were used as sampling strategy in the dimension-incremental method and provided a perfectly stable, reliable and efficient way to reconstruct the projected Fourier coefficients $\tilde{\hat{p}}_{(1,...,t),\boldk}$.
-In \cite{KaPoVo17} and \cite{KaKrVo20}, other approaches based on multiple rank-1 lattices (multiple R1Ls) and random rank-1 lattices (random R1Ls) have been studied.
-The main advantage of these approaches is a smaller size and a significantly faster construction of the involved sampling sets $\X$, but therefore they involve some failure probability, which is not needed for the perfectly stable single R1L approach.
-Table~\ref{table:complexities} shows the sampling and arithmetic complexities of the dimension-incremental method when using these different sampling strategies based on R1Ls.
-Further notes on these approaches and their behavior when used in the dimension-incremental method can be found in the referred works.